colwynmyself/ansible/ansible/roles/minecraft-dedicated-server/README.md

 Ansible role for a Java dedicated server.
 Random notes in here.

-Sets up a server with [Minecraft Server Manager](https://minecraftservercontrol.github.io/docs/mscs/installation) and [PaperMC](https://papermc.io/) installed.
+Sets up a server with [Minecraft Server Control Script](https://minecraftservercontrol.github.io/docs/mscs/installation) and [PaperMC](https://papermc.io/) installed.
 Check `vars/main.yml` for things like the world name, PaperMC version, install dir, and more!

 ## Post installation